Skip to content

 Difficulty: Easy

 For a complete change of pace, this road walk takes you all the way around the end of the lake from San Marcos, through San Pablo and San Juan, and up to the market in San Pedro.
-We usually do this hike every Saturday morning to hit the market and have brunch/lunch in San Pedro.
+We have often done this hike Saturday mornings to hit the market and have brunch/lunch in San Pedro.

 https://www.wikiloc.com/hiking-trails/pasajcap-san-pedro-la-laguna-32609003